PHP Vs CodeIgniter: Do They Differ?

 • Creative genius Inc: They developed their website through CodeIgniter and generated incredible amounts of traffic through it.

 If the pros and use cases weren’t able to convince you to build your web application through PHP and CodeIgniter, these applications might have done the job.
-So if you want to take your business to newer heights with high-quality web applications, hire the services of an expert CodeIgniter web development company.

 PHP is a server-side web framework, and CodeIgniter is based on it.
 But still, both have their own pros and cons.
 So it would be best to go through the options, check out every aspect of their user experiences, and make a choice carefully.